 AMH 75th Anniversary Book a Great Christmas Gift Idea

-ALTON, IL -- With Christmas shopping in full gear and the calendar soon flipping over to 2013, it’s the perfect time to purchase a book detailing the first 75 years of Alton Memorial Hospital’s history.
+ALTON, IL -- With Christmas shopping in full gear and the calendar soon flipping over to 2012, it’s the perfect time to purchase the new book detailing the first 75 years of Alton Memorial Hospital’s history.

-The hospital is celebrating its 75th anniversary in 2012, and the book written by local author and historian Charlotte Stetson is a wonderful keepsake for anyone who has been touched by the excellent health care provided by AMH since 1937.
+The hospital will be celebrating its 75th anniversary in 2012, and the book written by local author and historian Charlotte Stetson is a wonderful keepsake for anyone who has been touched by the excellent health care provided by AMH since 1937.

 Get The Latest News!